Kapral67/Dual-WAN/README.md

             - `*.128/25`

-    - httpd is restricted to https only regardless of GUI settings

     - an ntpclient ip address must be set, no domains

     - dns cannot be pulled from ISP, must be set statically in nvram